alexisr91/Wordguessr/README.md

 #### Is this a finished project ?

-No, I'm thinking about restricting users freedom for this application
+I'm thinking about upgrading my project but almost every functionalities I wanted to implement are finally made.

 #### Which framework or libraries did you use ?